-You may also designate a beneficiary for the Post-Retirement Lump Sum Death Benefit.
+You may also designate a beneficiary for the Post-Retirement Lump Sum Death Benefit through your My150 account (www.My150.com).

 IF YOU BECOME DIVORCED

 If you become divorced (whether before or after retirement), you should notify the Fund Office and review your beneficiary designation and change it, if necessary.